 - Fiber – 1.4g.
 This is a normal amount of fibers that are needed on a daily basis.

 - Sugar – 0.9g.
 This amount of sugar is low but still, sugars are not well digested by guinea pigs.
-This is another reason why the tortilla isn’t suitable food for your guinea pig.

 - Fat – 3.6g.
 This amount of fat is relatively normal, not too high or too low.